 A: The Internet ET 'exchange failure' standard requires that you attempt to send a package at least three times over a 30- to 120-minute period.
 At minimum, this means 30 minutes has elapsed between your first failed attempt and your third failed attempt.
 At maximum, 120 minutes has elapsed between your first failed attempt and your third failed attempt.
-You should not wait longer than 120 minutes between your first failed attempt and your last failed attempt to notify your trading partner.
+You should not wait longer than 120 minutes between your first failed attempt and your first failed attempt and your third failed attempt attempt to notify your trading partner.